devcon-london/resources/events/2020-02-unconference.md

-- Date: TBC, between end of Jan and beginning of Feb 2020
+- Date: TBC, between end of Jan and Feb 2020
 - Location: TBC

 # What is an unconference